 The About Me page will tell you more about my history and research interests.

-My Blog is where I put stray thoughts that may or may not make it into my published work.
-I sometimes write about my hobbies as well.
+My Philosophy Blog is where I put stray thoughts that may or may not make it into my published work.
 My posts are conversation-starters rather than polished pieces; comments and criticism are always welcome.
 My Personal Blog contains posts on hobbies and other topics.